Dating Is The Most Unfair It’s Ever Been… And That’s Great!

 The transition in gender role shifts have added issues to the development of relationships

 Many women believe that approach to dating turns them into bystanders in their own relationships (for what it’s worth — probably nothing — I agree), and they want a more active role in dating.
+This desire for a more proactive approach is reflected in what women look for in online dating profiles, showing a shift in dating dynamics turns them into bystanders in their own relationships (for what it’s worth — probably nothing — I agree), and they want a more active role in dating.
 But because it’s not common for all women, the pool of guys who understand and are comfortable with this approach to dating is limited.
 That’s why some men prefer women to make the first move, but only 29% of women initiate the first kiss, and only 13% of women ask for a guy’s phone number.
 [R]

 Women: Don’t read this part.